mark-watson/loving-common-lisp/src/kgsampler/README.md

    "sample-KG.nt")
 ```

+Here I am using GraphDB to show a small part of the generated RDF triples:

 ![GraphDB Visual graph of generated RDF triples](GraphDB.jpg)

 Also, this example is set up for people and companies.
 I may expand it in the future to other types of entities as I need them.